myaut/dtrace-stap-book/book/kernel/virtmem.md

 #### Page fault

 As we mentioned before, when program accesses memory, memory management unit takes address, finds an entry in a page table and gets physical address.
 That entry, however, may not exist -- in that case CPU will raise an exception called a _page fault_.
 There are three types of page faults that may happen:
- * _Minor_ page fault occur when page table entry should exist, but corresponding page wasn't allocated or page table entry wasn't created.
-For example, Linux and Solaris do not allocate mmapped pages immidiately, but wait until first page access which causes minor page faults.
+ * _Minor_ page fault occurs when page table entry should exist, but corresponding page wasn't allocated or page table entry wasn't created.
+For example, Linux and Solaris do not allocate mmapped pages immediately, but wait until first page access which causes minor page faults.
  * _Major_ page fault requires reading from disk.
 It may be caused by accessing memory-mapped file or when process memory was paged-out onto disk swap.
  * _Invalid_ page fault occur when application access memory at invalid address or when segment permissions forbid such access (for example writing into text segment, which is usually disallowed).
 In this case operating system may raise `SIGSEGV` signal.
 A special case of invalid page faults is _copy-on-write_ fault which happens when forked process tries to write to a parent's memory.
-In this case, OS copies page and setups a new mapping for forked process.
+In this case, OS copies page and sets up a new mapping for forked process.

 Page faults are considered harmful because they interrupt normal process execution, so there are various system calls such as `mlock()`, `madvise()` which allow to flag memory areas to reduce memory faults.
 I.e. `mlock()` should guarantee page allocation, so minor fault won't occur for that memory area.
 If page faults occurs in a kernel address space, it will lead to kernel oops or panic.